 If you go too far with the exact matching keywords, this can have negative consequences.
 Fortunately, your website consists of more than a few keywords.
 If we continue on the accountant’s example in Rotterdam, you can choose to go for variations on keywords.
 Think of terms like:

 The more variation you make in your anchor text profile, the more context you offer Google to find out who you are and what you do.

 In the past, anchoring texts such as ‘click here’ and ‘read more’ were mainly used.
 Sometimes you hear that these texts would no longer work.
-There is a core of truth here: they do not help Google to figure out what exactly you are doing.
+There is a core of truth here: they do not help Google figure out what you are doing.
 However, it is ‘natural’ about the search engine, which can help again.

 Regardless of which anchor texts you use, make sure they are part of a larger whole.
 This means that the anchoring texts in your profile are linked to the anchoring texts within the internal links on your website and that these are connected to your services/products.
 Also, ensure a balanced profile:

 - Variations on keywords

 3. Follow / nofollow